Paying for accommodation

 You can choose to pay for your accommodation in:

-- Three instalments in November, February and May
+- three instalments in October, January and May

 If you’re taking out a student loan to cover your accommodation costs, this is usually paid in three instalments, so it probably makes sense to pay for your accommodation in three instalments, too.